-If you take essential prescribed medication, you may take these with a little water prior to your colonoscopy.
+If you take essential prescribed medication, you may take these with a little water prior to your gastroscopy and colonoscopy.
 Specific information is available for those with diabetes about adjustments to their medications, please phone to request this information.

-What is a colonoscopy?
+What is a gastroscopy?